TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-managingspacefordatabasesandpools.md

 	ownershipId="AzureData_AzureSQLDB_Performance"
 />

-# Resolve questions or issues realted to space for Azure SQL Database
+# Resolve questions or issues related to space for Azure SQL Database

 ### **Calculating database and objects sizes**